coxmediagroup/developer-3-skills-test/comments/comments.md

 ### c037
 #### Summary Commentary for *jstl-challenge*
-This challenge is unfinished.
-I am simply out of time to spend on these challenges.
+This challenge is unfinished as I am simply unable to dedicate any more time on it.
 I greatly appreciate the opportunity to be considered and apologize for leaving this incomplete.